-Mechanical Engineering Department intends to become a hub of high-quality engineering education and research so as to produce skilled, innovative, entrepreneurial engineers who meet the ever-changing engineering demands.
+Mechanical Engineering Department intends to become a hub of high-quality engineering education and research so as to produce skilled, innovative, entrepreneurial mechanical engineers who meet the ever-changing engineering demands.

-Mechanical Engineering Department strives to produce engineers and researchers with sound knowledge of traditional and emerging areas of engineering together with the ability of having critical and innovative thinking and make them globally competitive.
+Mechanical Engineering Department is to produce engineers and researchers with sound knowledge of traditional and emerging are as of engineering to get her with innovative design abilities to achieve sustainable having critical and innovative thinking and make them globally competitive.